sanusinha2016/exato.ai/Readme.md

 ## Prerequisites

-Ensure you have the following installed:
+Ensure we have the following installed:

 - Python 3.x
 - Streamlit